hhkaos/arcgis-marketplace/README.md

 **For development**

-Run `npm run dev` to start a development server
+Run to start a development server open two terminals and run:

+1. `npm run start`
+2. `npm run dev`

 **For deployment**

-Run `npm run build` to start a development server
+Run `npm run build` this will create a docs folder with all the needed files

 # About Acetate